Diolinux/PhotoGIMP/README.md

 * .icons (wich have a new PhotoGIMP icon)
 * .local (wich contain the personalized .desktop file)
-* .var (wich contain the flatpak patch customization for GIMP 2.10+)
+* .var (wich contain the flatpak patch customization for GIMP 2.10+ as flatpak)

-If you just want the PhotoGIMP custom without change the original GIMP icon and its name, just extract only the .var folder to your home directory.
+If you just want the PhotoGIMP custom without change the original GIMP icon and its name, just extract only the `.var` folder to your home directory.
+For installation with other gimp installations, copy the contents of `.var/app/org.gimp.GIMP/config/GIMP/2.10` to the specified gimp profile directory.

-## Credits
+### Credits

 * This project would't be possible without the amazing GIMP Team.
 * The Photo in the new Splash is from [Isabella Mariana](https://www.pexels.com/pt-br/@isabella-mariana-1022505)
+* The AppImage version is maintaied by [sudo-give-me-coffee](https://github.com/sudo-give-me-coffee/)
 * A BIG thanks to all Diolinux's supporters on [Twitch](https://twitch.tv/Diolinux) and [YouTube](https://youtube.com/Diolinux).